-&lt;sup>5 There are some differences in the scope of the sector and accounting methods in Poland as compared to the general government sector (as defined in ESA 2010).
+5 There are some differences in the scope of the sector and accounting methods in Poland as compared to the general government sector (as defined in ESA 2010).
 The Polish methodology differs from ESA 2010 in two significant respects:

-• under ESA 2010, revenues and expenditures are calculated on an accrual basis, whereas a cash basis is used under the Polish methodology; and
+[•] under ESA 2010, revenues and expenditures are calculated on an accrual basis, whereas a cash basis is used under the Polish methodology; and

-• the scope of the public sector is defined differently under the two methodologies; for example, funds formed under the annual reports of BGK (e.g. the Fund to Counteract COVID-19, the NRF and the Railway Fund) and several companies (i.e. the PKP PLK company responsible for maintenance and development of railway infrastructure) are excluded under the Polish methodology but included under ESA 2010.
+[•] the scope of the public sector is defined differently under the two methodologies; for example, funds formed under the annual reports of BGK (e.g. the Fund to Counteract COVID-19, the NRF and the Railway Fund) and several companies (i.e. the PKP PLK company responsible for maintenance and development of railway infrastructure) are excluded under the Polish methodology but included under ESA 2010.

-manage public finances on the basis of the draft budget until a budget is adopted.
-If no budget has been agreed by the Parliament and presented to the President for signing within four months of the Council of Ministers submitting the draft to the Sejm, the President may dissolve the Parliament.
+The budget then proceeds through the regular legislative process.
+If a budget has not been approved by the Sejm and the Senate before the beginning of the new fiscal year, the government is empowered by law to manage public finances on the basis of the draft budget until a budget is adopted.
+If no budget has been agreed by the Parliament and presented to the president for signing within four months of the Council of Ministers submitting the draft to the Sejm, the president may dissolve the Parliament.

-The 2024 Budget Act
+The 2025 Budget Act